wrparker/WordPressAuthDownloads/README.md

 ##Instructions
 * Create a directory to serve as the "secret_files" directory that the web server can access.

 * Place the .htaccess file in the directory created in 1.
-On line 4 fill the quotation marks with the full path to the secret directory.  **Include trailing slash /**
+On line 4 fill the quotation marks with the full path to the secret directory.
+  *Include trailing slash '/'**
 ```
 <Directory "/var/www/secret_files/">
 ```
 * Place the protected_user_files.php in the same directory as the wp-load.php file in your wordpress site (the directory with all core WordPress files).

-* Change the variable $protected_path to the path of the directory created in #1 in protected_user_files.php.  **Include trailing slash '/'**
+* Change the variable $protected_path to the path of the directory created in #1 in protected_user_files.php.
+  *Include trailing slash '/'**

-* Change the variable $wp_url to the site's "WordPress Address (URL)" --This is where the WordPress core files reside.  **Include trailing slash '/'**
+* Change the variable $wp_url to the site's "WordPress Address (URL)" --This is where the WordPress core files reside.
+  *Include trailing slash '/'**
   * Able to be located on the Settings->General screen

 * Change $web_name to the name of the site.